olivernorred/olivernorreddotcom/src/cookbook.md

 layout: recipe.html
 title: Cookbook \
 active: blog
+description: I'm Oliver and these are recipes by my friends and family :)
 ---

 *I asked some friends and family to share a recipe that means a lot to them.
 Haters will say it’s an excuse for me to play with `<ol>`s and `<ul>`s.
 Fans will say it’s awesome.*